 Volunteers are provided with specialized training and ongoing support to serve as caregivers.
 Volunteer training is offered each month for new recruits, with daytime and evening sessions available.
-Due to COVID-19 these training sessions are held virtually, with additional schedule flexibility offered.
+Due to COVID-19 these training sessions are held virtually.

 Are you age 55 and older, working, semi-retired or retired, and are looking for ways to stay active and serve your community?

 All 55+ volunteers are invited to join ICGMC Retired & Senior Volunteer Program (RSVP) and use their talents and experience to provide care and improve lives of homebound elderly and adults with disabilities in Mercer County.

 By choosing to serve in ICGMC RSVP program, our volunteers join a national network of volunteers – AmeriCorps Seniors volunteers.

 ICGMC RSVP volunteers participate in our Neighbors Helping Neighbors and Project Healthy Bones programs.
 They offer hope and support to elderly and disabled neighbors who need help with tasks of everyday life.

 ICGMC RSVP program is sponsored by the AmeriCorps Seniors.

 Interfaith Caregivers is looking for Peer Leader volunteers to participate in our free Project Healthy Bones statewide health and wellness exercise program!

 All new Peer Leaders receive specialized training in the approved 24-week curriculum, learning how to perform each low-impact exercise correctly, and how to help facilitate individual classes as needed.
 They also receive important health information about osteoporosis, improving mobility and balance, and how to build strong bones.